 We usually sample monthly from March/April to November and our analysis includes dissolved oxygen, pH, water temperature, phosphorus, nitrogen (nitrates), conductivity & river (stream) field observations.
 We are always looking for volunteers to help us monitor water quality in our major streams and tributaries here in Westford.
 If you are interested in joining our effort, email us at email@example.com or contact us for more info!

-Water Quality Training – OARS (Organization for the Assabet, Concord & Sudbury Rivers) – contact Sue Flint at OARS to sign up or for more info!
+Water Quality Training – OARS (Organization for the Assabet, Concord & Sudbury Rivers) holds training at the beginning of sampling season, usually in April or May – contact OARS to sign up or for more info!

 More Stream Info